 The Nose manual (or Endo) is equally easy to do and the only difference is that you will be balancing on the front wheel and lifting the back wheel.
 Both the Wheelie and Endo are simple tricks that can be rated 2/5 on the difficulty scale.

 This is where the kick scooter tricks start to get real tricky.
-Nonetheless, accomplishing a kick-out should not take much practice and will soon be something you can combine with many other tricks.
+Nonetheless, accomplishing a kick-out or tailwhip should not take much practice and will soon be something you can combine with many other tricks.
 It simply involves pulling off an Ollie and then kicking out the deck to one side at 45 degrees (with both feet).

 Never forget to straighten the deck back just before landing.
 This will prevent an awkward landings that may either cause accidents or damage to your scooter.
 A kick-out maneuver is relatively easy to accomplish and we rate it a 2/5 in the difficulty scale although total beginners may need to practice this one a bit more before they are comfortable with it.